jalil-M/Opt-Project/README.md

 ### Additional content

 The folder `literature` contains scientific papers that inspired our project.
 The folder `figures` present all the figures plotted for the report.
 The notebook `DataAnalysis.ipynb` has all the analysis on the raw data distribution.
+The notebook `project.ipynb` contains the simulations of `run.py` and the RAdam implementation with a loss plot against epochs, that is unsuccessful on this type of problems.
+This notebook requires the code `helpers.py` and the data set `bank-additional-full.csv`.

 ### Documentation
 * [Class Project](https://github.com/epfml/OptML_course/blob/master/labs/mini-project/miniproject_description.pdf) : Description of the project.